VlachosGroup/pMuTT/_sources/index.rst.txt

-..
-PyMuTT documentation master file, created by sphinx-quickstart on Sat Aug 11 11:56:30 2018.
+.. pMuTT documentation master file, created by sphinx-quickstart on Sat Aug 11 11:56:30 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyMuTT's documentation!
+Welcome to pMuTT's documentation!
 ==================================

 .. toctree::